About Me

 Intro

 Hi!
-I'm Will, a dedicated husband, father, ultrarunner, and follower of Christ that lives in the D.C. area.
-Formerly a fitness professional, I work in the technology sector with U.S. Federal law enforcement.
+I'm Will, a dedicated husband, father, ultrarunner, and follower of Christ.
+Formerly a fitness professional, I work in the technology sector with U.S. Federal law enforcement agencies.
 When not supporting a critical investigation, I can often be found out on the local trails with our faithful dog, Bud.
 I created this site because I love writing, and thought it would be a fun way to share experiences and insights as I pursue my goals of running a marathon in all 50 U.S. States and completing the Western States Endurance Run, the world's oldest 100 mile trail race.
-I am so grateful to have my beautiful wife, Sarah, and our sweet little girl supporting me along the way.
+I am so grateful to have my beautiful wife and our sweet little girl supporting me along the way.
 I hope you enjoy following our adventures!

 Early Years

-Growing up I played several sports and was very active, but also ate a lot of unhealthy food and struggled with my weight.
-Obesity, diabetes, and heart disease unfortunately all run in my family, and by the time I got to college at Virginia Tech, I weighed 240 pounds.
+Growing up I played several sports and was verry into weightlifting, but also ate a lot of fast, unhealthy food.
+Obesity, diabetes, and heart disease unfortunately all run in my family, and by the time I got to college, I weighed 240 pounds.
 During my sophomore year something happened that would forever change the course of my life though: my father had triple bypass surgery.
 Given our family history you would think I would have known better by then, but it was in that moment, when I saw him in his hospital bed, that it became real for me.
 I simply decided to fight back.

 Transformation

 I started out small at first, making a few incremental changes to my daily routine.
-Rather than a diet that consisted mostly of beer, pizza, soda, and cigarettes (gross!), I traded for one that included more bottled water, fruit, tuna, and protein bars on the way to class.
-Eventually I started running a few times a week, which was another big step in my journey.
+Rather than a diet that consisted mostly of beer, pizza, candy, and cigarettes (gross!), I traded for one that included more bottled water, fruit, tuna, and protein bars.
+Eventually I started running, which was another big step in my journey.
 As the months went by and the pounds rolled off, I developed more confidence in all areas of life.
-My energy levels increased, my grades improved, I became President of the Virginia Tech Interfraternity Council, and I graduated with honors weighing 190 pounds.
-I also joined Bodybuilding.com, immersed myself in the world of fitness, and became an ACE Certified Personal Trainer and Fitness Nutrition Specialist through the American Council on Exercise.
-Since then I also added a Spartan SGX coaching certification to the list, and have always done my best to educate and inspire everyone I meet.
+My energy levels increased, my grades improved, I became President of a large student organization, and I graduated with honors weighing 190 pounds.
+I also joined Bodybuilding.com, immersed myself in the world of fitness, and became a Certified Personal Trainer and Fitness Nutrition Specialist through the American Council on Exercise.
+Since then I have always done my best to educate and inspire everyone I meet.

 Adaptation